YuzhenYe/WET/basics/pointer.md

 int values[200000];
 for(int i = 0; i < tot; i ++) cin >> values[i];
 ```
-Your code creates an array of which can hold up to 200000 items, however, in an actual run, the array with 200000 slots may actually just
+Your code creates an array of integer, which can hold 200000 items, however, in an actual run, the array with 200000 slots may actually just
-has 10 items (because tot is 10).
+have 10 items (when tot is 10).

 ## Declaration of an array dynamically
 ```